Code-Nycticebus/pybuildc/README.md

 # Pybuildc

 Personal build system for the C language.
+This project serves as a way to learn the [returns](https://github.com/dry-python/returns) library.
+It kinda makes my job harder sometimes and the code is more complex and harder to read.

-For me a build system has to do a few things:
+### For me a build system has to do a few things:

 1. [ ] Only compile the changed file of a project to save compile-time.
 2. [ ] Compile obj-files concurrently to safe compile time